ray-project/ray/doc/source/train/user-guides/checkpoints.rst

         **Option 1: Use Ray Train's default report callback**

-        We provide a simple callback implementation :class:`~ray.train.huggingface.RayTrainReportCallback` that reports on checkpoint save.
+        We provide a simple callback implementation :class:`~ray.train.huggingface.transformers.RayTrainReportCallback` that reports on checkpoint save.
 It collects the latest reported logs and report them together with the latest saved checkpoint.

         .. code-block:: python
             :emphasize-lines: 11

-            from ray.train.huggingface import (
+            from ray.train.huggingface.transformers import (
                 RayTrainReportCallback,
                 prepare_trainer
             )